 Every company needs to consider improving internal communication as a top priority.
 If not, silos and information gaps will start appearing.
 Eventually, people will find it hard to collaborate or pull together in the same direction, dragging down the organization’s productivity.

-These five tools will help you get started.
+These eight tools will help you get started.
 They cover almost all of your internal communication and employee engagement requirements.

 Loved this article?
 Here are three helpful posts for you: